 Official Policy & Resources

 - Official Academic Board Policy: Academic Dishonesty and Plagiarism

 - Educational Integrity website for students

-- University Library: iResearch - Information Skills for Life - Academic Honesty module
+- University Library: iResearch - Information Skills for Life - Academic Honesty

 - Similarity detection software: Student guide on how Turnitin works.